 Osteoporosis typically occurs later in life and results in brittle, weakened bones.
 Because of this, falls and mild stresses can cause dangerous fractures.
 These fractures typically occur in hips, wrists, and spine and tend to leave debilitating pain in their wake.

 Additional Risk Factors

-Although the above conditions are some of the most common causes of back pain, certain factors can also put you at higher risk of developing back pain.
+The above conditions are some of the most common causes of back pain.
+However, certain factors can also put you at a higher risk of developing back pain.

 - Age.
 Back pain is very common, but most people begin to experience significant back pain after the age of 30.